michelleconville/drizzle-and-shade/README.md

 * As a shopper I can receive a contact confirmation email to let me know that my email has been sent

+## Security Features and Defensive Design
+For user authentication, Django's allauth was used for login and sign up functionality.

+Views were secured where needed using the Django decorator @login_required.
+Access to the views using the @login_decorator can only be accessed by registered users.
+This means that if a user tries to access a view that is decorated with @login_required, but they are not currently logged in, they will be redirected to the login page instead.

+Environment variables are stored in an env.py for security purposes to ensure no secret keys, api keys or sensitive information was added the repository.
+In production, these variables were added to the Heroku config vars within the project.

+Cross-Site Request Forgery (CSFR) tokens are used on all forms throughout the project.

 ## Deployment